-Later on in 1979 I rediscovered Tartans, while traveling in London with my English wife, across Harrods used to be the Flagship of Scotch Wool House.
-I picked the Book “Scottish Clans & Tartans” by Ian Grimble.
+Later on in 1979 I rediscovered Tartans, while traveling in London with my English wife, across Harrods where the Flagship of Scotch Wool House used to be I picked the Book “Scottish Clans & Tartans” by Ian Grimble.
 It reminded me of some very elegant Interiors I had visited as a kid.
 Both residential and Golf Club Houses.
 Architecturally acceptable as a display of a set of colors on a weave.
 Somewhat minimalist patterns.

 One of my first clients as an Architect was a retail store called Aca Joe.
-They were famous in the 80’s for a casual look, cotton and so on.
+They were Iconic and famous in the 80’s for a casual look, cotton and so on.
 I did serve the account as Chief Architect worldwide for 15 years.
 It wasn’t until after that when I started doing High-end Residential Interior Design, that I started enjoying fabrics more for Architecture and Interior Design projects.

 Interior Designer Fabrics, for Interiors and Architecture.
 This Blog’s purpose is to facilitate just a little the selection and use of High-end or luxury Fabrics in Architecture and Interior Design, and we do not wish to include some fascinating issues like the History of Fabrics, nor Production Process and Materials and yarns.
 There has been a lot written about these subjects and a good read always helps.
-People, humans or almost humans, always wore something mainly for whether protection or to cover up while resting.
+People, humans or almost humans, always wore something mainly for waether protection or to cover up while resting.
 In Architecture, and Interior Design, Castles with no window glass sometimes had fabrics over the window openings just to reduce the draft and keep the temperature.
-We list reading references below as well.
+We list a couple of reading references below as well.